Alarms | Online Help |Qntrl

 Alarm History

-Alarm History records instances where the configured Alarms breached their predefined thresholds.
+Tracks all instances where the configured alarms breached their predefined thresholds.

 Capacity Planning